 Use a backslash to “escape” any character.
 For example:

-Integer constants are written as decimal constants are in C. The language does not allow radix prefixes (such as
+Integer constants are written the same way that base ten integer constants are written in C. The language does not allow radix prefixes (such as

 0x) or leading plus or minus (